htmldbjs/htmldbjs/docs/methods/exploreHTMLDBForm.md

 ### `HTMLDB.exploreHTMLDBForm`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method finds container `htmldb-form` element for the given `element`.

 #### Description